-This will let WJEC know which Awarding Organisations we need to collect data from.
+Completing this form will let WJEC know which Awarding Organisations we need to collect data from.
 We will only need to know which AOs a centre is sitting Level 1, Level 2, Level 3 vocational qualifications within the forthcoming series.
+There may be occasions where WJEC cannot find data for a specific candidate.
+These cases maybe where a candidate has: moved centres, changed names, a qualification was achieved abroad, or Literacy/Numeracy qualifications achieved before 2012.
+Centres should make note of this on the form.